-In this post we will be exploring ADHD eye contact, the concept of othering and some ways to improve eye contact.
+In this post we will be exploring ADHD eye contact, the concept of power, othering and some ways to improve eye contact.

 When researchers measured the ratio of head to eye orienting response in adults with and without ADHD, they found that those with ADHD produced significantly more head orienting responses (but not different total or limbic) while performing an attention task.(Frost & Grossmith 1994)

 This was interpreted to mean that those with ADD produce excessive amounts of activity during these tasks.

 Eye contact is important for humans because it helps determine how receptive another person is during a conversation.

 Making eye contact is also a way to convey competence.
 Avoiding eye contact, on the other hand, can convey deceit and untrustworthiness.Rachel Gillett

 Did you read this 👆 statement, it’s what perpetuates the cycle that people who are ADHD that lack eye contact are somehow incompetent, deceitful etc…